 The SkyMedia SMA airship was 144 feet long and 52 feet in diameter with a volume of 141,000 cubic feet.
 It was constructed of a purpose-woven ripstop nylon fabric of approximately 4.5 oz./square yard.
 The envelope weighed approximately 800 pounds.
 The two-person gondola carried multiple 20-gallon Raven propane tanks and was fitted with two Balloon Works T3-017 burners.
 Propulsion was provided by a 110-horsepower Rotax 914 aircraft engine mounted in a pusher configuration.
 Electric blowers mounted under the burners provided pressurization.
 The airship was designed to operate at internal pressures near to those of helium airships (approximately 1.5 column inches of water).

-The SkyMedia SMA 1001 was the first and so far only Experimental hot air airship which has been issued an FAA waiver to authorize commercial advertising flights.
+According to Cohen, the SkyMedia SMA 1001 was the first and so far only Experimental hot air airship which had been issued an FAA waiver to authorize commercial advertising flights.
 Each side of the airship envelope featured a 55'x30' area which was used for banner space during daytime operations, and as a projection screen for night-time video playback.
 The digital projectors were able to be programmed from the ground over a wireless network onboard the airship in flight.

-Hundreds of test flight hours were racked up beginning June 2001, but ultimately there were inherent control problems which could not be overcome.
+According to a former SMA employee who wished to remain anonymous, hundreds of test inflation/flight hours were racked up beginning June 2001, but ultimately there were inherent control problems which could not be overcome.
 Sustained flight was possible, but landing was quite often an exciting adventure.
 Although the considerable sum of $1,300,000 was invested in the research, design and operation of the airship, the project was terminated in 2004 because it was not felt to be safe enough for the marketed purpose.

-The SMA airship was a very ambitious project and is arguably the most technologically advanced attempt yet made within the USA to build and fly a viable hot air airship.
+The SMA airship was a very ambitious project and is arguably the most technologically advanced attempt yet made within the USA to build, fly, and certify a viable hot air airship.